Vertex links and the Grushko decomposition: Introduction

 \begin{corr} A tubular graph of graphs has a one-ended universal cover if and only if it can be simplified in finitely many SL-moves to a Brady-Meier tubular graph of graphs with isomorphic fundamental group. \end{corr}

 We also obtain the Grushko decomposition of these groups using \cref{thm_ends_main_intro}.
 In fact, we obtain a stronger result:

-\begin{corr} [\cref{thm_actual_ends_algo}] There is an algorithm of polynomial time-complexity which takes as input a tubular graph of graphs and returns a homotopy equivalent tubular graph of graphs obtained by gluing together certain vertices of a finite collection of Brady-Meier tubular graphs of graphs and finite graphs.
+\begin{corr} [\cref{thm_actual_ends_algo}] There is an algorithm of polynomial time complexity which takes as input a tubular graph of graphs and returns a homotopy equivalent tubular graph of graphs obtained by gluing together certain vertices of a finite collection of Brady-Meier tubular graphs of graphs and finite graphs.
 Further, the free product decomposition induced by cutting along the glued vertices is the Grushko decomposition of the fundamental group of the input tubular graph of graphs. \end{corr}

-We point out that our proof does not use Stallings' theorem nor assumes the existence of a Grushko decomposition.
+We point out that our proof neither uses Stallings' theorem on ends of finitely generated groups nor assumes the existence of a Grushko decomposition.
 In fact, our procedure yields a new proof of Stallings' theorem for fundamental groups of tubular graphs of graphs as well as the existence of a Grushko decomposition for these groups.

 The analogue of Jaco's result immediately follows:

 \begin{corr}[\cref{cor_subadditivity_sphere_theorem}] Let $X$ be a tubular graph of graphs with fundamental group $G$.
 If $G = A * B$, then there exist tubular graphs of graphs $X_1$ and $X_2$ such that $A$ and $B$ are fundamental groups of $X_1$ and $X_2$ respectively.
 Moreover, $X_1$ and $X_2$ can be so chosen such that the total number of squares in $X_1$ and $X_2$ is bounded by the number of squares in $X$. \end{corr}